hoplon/javelin/README.md

 (dosync
   (swap! a inc)
+  (swap! a inc)
   (swap! b inc))
-;=> LOG: a + b = 302
+;=> LOG: a + b = 303
 ```

-The sum is only logged a single time, even though both `a` and `b` have been
+The sum is only logged a single time, even though `a` and `b` were updated
-updated.
+multiple times.

 > **Note:** During a transaction the effects of `swap!` and `reset!` are
 > immediately visible for input cells, but not for formula cells.
+Formula
+> cells are updated and watchers are notified only after the transaction is
+> complete.

 ## Javelin API